🇺🇸 Federal Income Tax Calculator

 Step 2 – Figure out your adjusted gross income

-In this step, you need to work out your adjusted gross income by removing retirement contributions from your total annual gross income.
+In this step, you must work out your adjusted gross income by removing retirement contributions from your total annual gross income.
 Contributions 401(k) and IRA are considered retirement contributions.

 The formula is: